 Highlights include the pretty acoustic ‘I Hope I Don’t Fall In Love With You’, with its dual guitar picking.
 In ‘Martha’, the 24 year old Waits adopts the character of an ageing man looking back at a failed love affair, while ‘Grapefruit Moon’ is the gorgeous and languid.
 ‘Rosie’ is an overlooked highlight, especially its pretty chorus as Waits hits the high note at the its conclusion, while ‘Lonely’ is minimalist and quietly devastating.
 A couple of the songs aren’t too fantastic – as implied above, ‘Midnight Lullaby’ is non-eventful, and not much happens in the closing title instrumental – but most of this record is terrific.

 While Closing Time is far from representative of Waits’ career, it’s also one of his most accessible records and it’s a good place to start an exploration into his catalogue; it took him ten years to make a stronger record.

 The Heart of Saturday Night

 Closing Time was a very accomplished debut from Waits, and The Heart of Saturday Night continues in the same vein.
 Like the first album, it’s Waits with his least hoarse vocals and his most conventional songs, like a singer-songwriter with a background in jazz and blues, and an interest in seedy night-life.
-The Heart of Saturday Night less diverse that the debut, dwelling almost exclusively in jazzy piano ballads, but the songs aren’t as memorable.
+The Heart of Saturday Night less diverse than the debut, dwelling almost exclusively in jazzy piano ballads, but the songs aren’t as memorable.

 Opener ‘New Coat of Paint’ is certainly a strong entry point to the album, upbeat with Waits’ pretty piano and optimistic lyrics.
 Waits goes into full singer-songwriter mode with the acoustic guitar on the title track, while on ‘Diamonds on the Windshield’ he’s reading his beat poetry over a walking bass line.
 ‘Please Call Me Baby’ treads well-worn territory, but it’s pretty enough to work, and ‘Drunk On The Moon’ is another beautiful song.